TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingBestPractices/HandlingDeprecation/Index.rst

 ^^^^^^^^^^^^^^^^^^^^

-This section describes the rules to follow for removing existing functions or parameters from TYPO3.
+This section describes the rules to follow for removing existing functions or parameters from TYPO3 CMS.
 The general principle is that functions or parameters are removed **two major versions** after they were set to be deprecated.

-To start the deprecation process for a parameter of a TYPO3 core function, please mark it within the phpDoc param part::
+To start the deprecation process for a parameter of a TYPO3 CMS core function, please mark it within the phpDoc param part::

    /**
     * ...
-    * @param string DEPRECATED since TYPO3 6.X - is not used anymore because...
+    * @param string DEPRECATED since TYPO3 CMS 7 - is not used anymore because...
     * ...
     */

-For a whole function inside one of the TYPO3 core classes, use the phpDoc :code:`@deprecated` annotation::
+For a whole function inside one of the TYPO3 CMS core classes, use the phpDoc :code:`@deprecated` annotation::

    /**
     * ...
     * @return ...
-    * @deprecated since TYPO3 6.X, will be removed in 2 versions - use FUNCNAME instead
+    * @deprecated since TYPO3 CMS 7, will be removed in TYPO3 CMS 8, use FUNCNAME instead
     */